AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/create-a-custom-audience-in-facebook.md

    >[!TIP]
    >
-   >See the [Facebook learning path for Marketo customers](https://facebook.exceedlms.com/student/enrollments/create_enrollment_from_token/BF9TqSaCvM73PP4ScjhCm4fi).
+   >See the [Facebook learning path for Marketo customers](https://facebook.exceedlms.com/student/enrollments/create_enrollment_from_token/BF9TqSaCvM73PP4ScjhCm4fi){target="_blank"}.
 It covers everything you need to know, from creating a Facebook page to targeting your Facebook ads using Marketo's ad network integrations.

-   >[!NOTE]
+   >[!MORELIKETHIS]
    >
    >[Add Leads to a Custom Audience in Facebook](/help/marketo/product-docs/demand-generation/facebook/add-leads-to-a-custom-audience-in-facebook.md)